dhaasler/madcubapy/docs/source/io/index.rst

 Look into the :ref:`SpectraContainer page <info_spectracontainer>` for a detailed overview of the class, and its attributes and methods.

+SLIM
+====

+The `~madcubapy.io.slim` module privides functions to work with products from the Spectral Line Identification and Modelling (SLIM) tool of
+MADCUBA in `madcubapy`.

+Look into the :ref:`SLIM page <info_slim>` for a detailed overview of the SLIM Molecular Paramteres Tables functions.

 Contents
 ========